Environmental Projects for Teens and Classrooms

 Subjects: Science

-Composting is a great way to reuse organic materials that often are sent to a landfill.
+Composting is a good way to reuse organic materials that usually end up in landfills.

-This project can be done in your classroom or elsewhere on school grounds.
-Use this project to demonstrate how organic materials decompose.
-You can use journaling for this project as well.
-They can document what they observe as your compost project changes over time.
+This project can be done in your classroom or outside on school grounds.
+Use this project to show how natural materials break down.
+You can also use a journal for this project.
+They can write down what they see as your compost project develops over time.

 Environmental Classroom Projects: Make your paper.